78Istvan/Build-three-project/README.md

   ### Known Bugs

-   * When I used the website on small phone screen like iPhone8 or smaller, in the footer section the opening hours information font-size are smaller than on other pages.
-It happens on the Gallery and the Contact pages.

-   * Some HTML errors caused by Bootstrap code and the Map iframe code because it is obsolete.
+   * Some HTML warnings coused by the Bootstrap code

  ##  Deployment